-This report discusses the development of the ACM while emphasizing the design of the retrieval, placement, and stowage subsystems, the operating control system, and the hydraulic drive system.
-The design process that includes the generation of conceptual ideas and the methods for final concept selection is described in considerable detail for all of these subsystems.
-The operating control system utilizes a miniature controller to integrate and activate the hydraulic powered ACM subsystems in predetermined sequences to effectively perform cone handling operations.
+This report discusses the development of the ACM while emphasizing the design of the cone stowage system and the framework of the operating control system.
+The stowage system is modular and plays an integral part in deploying cones and in preparing cones for storage.
+The design process that includes the generation of conceptual ideas and the methods for final concept selection is described in considerable detail for the cone stowage system.
+The control system utilizes a miniature controller to integrate and activate ACM systems in predetermined sequences to effectively perform cone handling operations.
+A number of preliminary codes and flow charts are used to develop and construct a flexible and logical control scheme for the operation of the ACM.